lsst-sitcom/sitcomtn-037/index.rst

 This is not practical for many reasons, nor is it a requirement, and is therefore not discussed further.

 In the event of a network failure between summit and base, the observatory would at most be able to achieve State 1.
-Because no Rapid Analysis support will be available from the base, any (non-AOS) image-based calculations will not be performed and therefore it is possible that certain engineering tests will not be able to be performed, and (potentially) certain inputs to the scheduler may not arrive.
+Because no Rapid Analysis support will be available from the base, any (non-AOS) image-based calculations will not be performed and therefore it is possible that certain engineering tests will not be able to be run, and (potentially) certain inputs to the Scheduler may not arrive.

-If we consider that the camera diagnostic cluster could perform some of the tasks considered in State 2, for example, a subset of Rapid Analysis is required (which we refer to as rapid-analysis-critical) to remain functional in the event of an outage, this requires a very significant increase in functionality.
+If we consider that the Camera Diagnostic Cluster could perform some of the tasks considered in State 2, for example, a subset of Rapid Analysis is required (which we refer to as rapid-analysis-critical) to remain functional in the event of an outage, this requires a very significant increase in functionality.

-- DM tooling must be installed and maintained on the diagnostic cluster
+- DM tooling must be installed and maintained on the Camera Diagnostic Cluster
 - Rapid-analysis-critical must be developed and deployed, with the ability to only focus on a subset of detectors, and/or metrics
 - The database containing the output must be hosted on the summit, then replicated outwards